 Due to GDPR, Twitter have changed the way that hashtags are used.
 Our Twitter feeds are still live and constantly update.
 Please click the link above to see all of the fabulous work done by our children.

 At Smithdown Primary, we aim to have all children reading widely, fluently and confidently.
 We are proud to be a ‘Power of Reading’ school and, as such, we use high quality texts to engage our pupils in reading and writing.
+We have also taken on board many Talk for Writing principles, and feel that by taking on board elements of both POR/T4W we have created an inspiring reading and writing curriculum.
 It is our aim to encourage children to learn to love reading and to read regularly outside of school.
 We ask for you to support us by sitting with your child and listening to them read every day for a minimum of ten minutes.

 Children will be taught two key reading skills: